tam-lam/gpu-switch/README.md

  Simple CLI shortcut to manually hot-switch between integrated and discrete GPUs for __dual-GPU Macs__ by running a few selected `pmset` commands

 ## Usage
-After successful installation, make sure "Automatically graphics switching" option is enable in "Engery Saver" in Mac's System Preferences type `gpu-switch` commands in any command/terminal app as follow:
+After successful installation, make sure "Automatically graphics switching" option is enable in "Engery Saver" in Mac's System Preferences.

+Type `gpu-switch` commands in any command/terminal app as follow:

 * To use iGPU in both battery and charging modes:  ```gpu-switch -i```
 * To use dGPU in both battery and charging modes: ```gpu-switch -d```